crowdsecurity/cs-blocklist-mirror/docker/README.md

 ```
 http://localhost:41412/security/blocklist?ipv6only
 ```
-`?nosort` - Does not sort IP's
+`?nosort` - Do not sort IP's

 > Only use if you do not care about the sorting of the list, can result in average 1ms improvement

 Example usage
 ```